 Ice fisherman definitely like the PiranhaMAX, its compact nature, fish ID and alarm and doing the most important job needing in an ice fishing unit well makes it a winner in the ice fishing community.

 Traveling fishermen who are going to fish remote locations, wherein many cases, the boats provided do not have any sort of sonar units.

-Maybe your just a guy who likes fishing and you just have a modest 14-foot aluminum boat with a 25 horsepower 1987 Evinrude “literally me for several years of my life” and you either can’t afford to look at fish finders costing 1000 dollars or more, or you simply don’t want to.
+Maybe you’re just a guy who likes fishing, and you just have a modest 14-foot aluminum boat with a 25 horsepower 1987 Evinrude (literally me for several years of my life), and you either can’t afford to look at fish finders costing 1000 dollars or more, or you simply don’t want to.

 Can I Get By With This Unit?

-Now the great thing about the ice fishing version, is that you could take the mount out of the carrying case, and purchasing the open water specific transducer instead of the ice fishing one, you could use the same unit for both ice fishing and boat/kayak fishing, making this thing even more versatile.
+Now, the great thing about the ice fishing version is that you could take the mount out of the carrying case, and by purchasing the open water specific transducer instead of the ice fishing one, you could use the same unit for both ice fishing and boat/kayak fishing, making this thing even more versatile.

-Many anglers get the idea that they need the best units with the best features, and this is just isn’t the case in many situations.
-Sure, if your fishing a large body of water with complex weed lines and structure, a top of the line sonar unit is worth its weight in gold, but for small bodies of water, traveling to a remote location, ice fishing, and kayak fishing, these units will excel at the given task with flying colors.
-It’s important, for you as an angler to determine your needs on the water, and base your decision on those needs, and hopefully, this article illuminated why you should consider portable fish finders like the PiranhaMAX.
+Many anglers get the idea that they need the best units with the best features, and this just isn’t the case in many situations.
+Sure, if you are fishing a large body of water with complex weed lines and structure, a top-of-the-line sonar unit is worth its weight in gold, but for small bodies of water, traveling to a remote location, ice fishing, and kayak fishing, these units will excel at the given task with flying colors.
+It’s important for you as an angler to determine your needs on the water and base your decision on those needs, and hopefully, this article illuminated why you should consider portable fish finders like the PiranhaMAX.